gmatti1/P5VoiceToText/README.md

 		>>> nltk.download('stopwords') <br>
 		>>> nltk.download('punkt') <br>
 		>>> nltk.download('wordnet') <br>
-2. Run Flask by writing "python Main/Backend/run.py" in command prompt.
+2. Run Flask by writing "python Main/Backend/run.py" in the command prompt.
 3. Launch "localhost:5000" in the browser to access APIs.

 #### Project Structure: <br>
 ##### In Backend directory: <br>
 run.py - used for running the backend server of the application. <br>
 ##### In Backend/P5VoiceToText directory: <br>
-resources - contains all the file resouces <br>
+resources - contains all the file resources <br>
 config.py - contains all the configuration properties related to Database connection and Folder/File Path <br>
 models.py - contains models that helps to connect, create and edit the schema in database <br>
 main - package that contains basic pages of the application - Home, About Us <br>